frontsideair/blog/content/blog/experimenting-with-local-llms-on-macos/index.md

 Some models are taught to emit special tokens that can call tools specified in the system prompt with the correct arguments.
 LM Studio has a UI for adding MCP servers and managing the capabilities provided by them.

+By default, LM Studio asks you to confirm each tool call request, which is great for security.
+Tool calls are commonly used for [data exfiltration attacks](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/), which is as bad as it sounds.

 LM Studio by default comes with a JavaScript MCP, powered by [Deno](https://deno.com), which provides the LLM the ability to execute code in a sandbox.
 This is really powerful, you can make it perform hard calculations, analyze data, even generate random numbers.
 I created a [number guessing game](https://gist.github.com/frontsideair/68d3eb675471ca4bc0388b4a3a32ac3d), which works better than expected.

 You can also plug in a web search MCP to give it up-to-date knowledge retrieval capabilities.
 Since small models have limited world knowledge, this makes them work remarkably well for applicable use cases.
 I have used [Exa](https://exa.ai)'s free tier for this, which worked well.